 Keeping with tradition, the team has also re-introduced a “foo foo” cocktail program, something that has been on the menu for decades.
 The tiki-inspired menu was created by Beverage Director Yael Vengroff who was actually named American Bartender of the Year at the 2018 Tales of the Cocktail Spirited Awards.

 “We wanted the menu to remain authentic and this is my interpretation of what I’d want to drink in a Chinese restaurant,” says Vengroff.
 “There are some classics on and others that pay tribute to the New York Jewish vibe within the history of this place.”
+For those who own a restaurant and would like to give to the restaurant and elegant style you can opt for this wooden menu covers.

 Of course, it wouldn’t be an Asian restaurant/bar without a Lychee Martini on the menu.
 Genghis’ is made with coconut oil vodka, lychee, pear brandy, aloe vera and lemon.
 The Szechuan Margarita is a cool twist on an old favorite made with Espolon Blanco Tequila, Ancho Reyes Verde, yuzu, lime, Szechuan peppercorn and Thai basil.